 In my 35 years or being involved in outsourcing and private label contracts across many industries, private label (or contract manufacturing) is never a license to print money for the company supplying or delivering the contracted outcomes – like any manufacturer you can achieve better margins selling your own retail product.

 Everyone wants a win and it’s important in these engagements that both the customer and the supplier are working together in a unified objective and on a level platform.

 The two biggest stumbling blocks in private label coffee roasting negotiations is over the quality grade of the raw coffees and the volatility of raw coffee pricing.

-Raw coffee choices materially affect the cost profile and the subsequent quality outcome and hence there needs to be careful parameters developed, defined and agreed before commencement of any term supply arrangement.
+Raw coffee choices materially affect the cost profile and also the quality outcomes and hence there needs to be careful parameters developed, defined and agreed before commencement of any term supply arrangement.

 Unfortunately, this creates unnecessary pressure and stress on both parties and in particular the supplier (coffee roaster) may halt further deliverables until the outstanding payments are made, or may raise the price to cover credit risk or recovery – all situations that place undue pressure and stress on relationships.

 Coffee roasting plants are labor intensive – there can be lot of manual effort involved in unpacking, cleaning, weighing, mixing, batching, loading, degassing, packaging, delivery, etc.

 Generally, the larger the plant, the more likely automation will be implemented and typically a lower price might be achieved on a price per kilo basis.